 - Don't have a smartphone or other recording device?
 Consider asking a teacher, friend, family member, or your school if they have one you can borrow.

 - If you do not currently have access to an instrument or a recording device, or have any other questions or concerns regarding the MAP audition process, please email the MAP office at [email protected].

 You are required to upload your files in a Video format.
 Acceptable file types include:

 - .avi, .flv, .m1v, .m2v, .m4v, .mkv, .mov, .mpeg, .mpg, .mp4, .webm, .wmv

 Please note that some .mov files use a codec which is not supported by the application.
-We recommend that .mov files be converted to another accepted format (.avi, .flv, .m1v, .m2v, .m4v, .mkv, .mov, .mpeg, .mpg, .mp4, .webm, .wmv) to avoid uploading difficulties.
+To avoid uploading difficulties, we recommend that .mov files be converted to another accepted format (.avi, .flv, .m1v, .m2v, .m4v, .mkv, .mov, .mpeg, .mpg, .mp4, .webm, .wmv).

 Decisions & Enrolling

 All applicants will be notified of their admission status by the end of June (mid-August for summer applicants on select instruments).

 Please note that all communication related to the admissions process is conducted through the online application account, including the decision letter.
 It is vital for applicants to save their username and password information.